THE VANCOUVER CLUB

 6.5.
 A Non-Resident Member who was formerly a Resident has maintained continuous membership, and whose principal place of residence or principal place of business changes to be located within the Vancouver Area shall not be liable to pay an additional entrance fee.

-6.9.
-The entrance fee for a Resident Member who is the spouse of a Resident Member or Non-Resident Member shall be 50% of the regular entrance fee applicable to the Member, with a minimum fee of $1,500.
+6.7.
+The entrance fee for a Resident Member who is the spouse of a Resident Member or Non-Resident Member shall be 50% of the regular entrance fee applicable to the Member.

-6.12.
+6.10.
 Concurrently with filing his or her nomination, a candidate for membership as a Resident, Associate or Non-Resident Member shall pay a deposit on account of the entrance fee in the amount of $1,000.
-Subject to Bylaw 6.11, the balance of the entrance fee shall become payable forthwith after the date of such candidate’s election to membership, at the rate in effect on that date.
+The balance of the entrance fee shall become payable forthwith after the date of such candidate’s election to membership, at the rate in effect on that date.
 If a candidate’s nomination is withdrawn either before or after election to membership, the deposit may be refunded at the absolute discretion of the Board.
 If a candidate’s nomination is rejected by the Board the deposit shall be refunded.